Youth Exposure to Advertising for Unhealthy Foods

 Youth exposure to advertising by the corporate food and beverage sector is associated with children asking parents to buy specific—and potentially unhealthy—foods.
 In 2006, a partnership of food and beverage companies established the Children’s Food and Beverage Advertising Initiative (CFBAI) to self-regulate nutrition standards.
 It’s important to track CFBAI’s progress in the marketing of food products, since advertising is tied to children’s food preferences and obesity-related issues.
 Furthermore, minority and low-income children are disproportionately exposed to unhealthy food advertising.

-In 2015, data from Nielsen Media Research indicated that young children viewed an average of 2.5 food product ads daily during children’s programming, and nearly 80% of those products failed to meet federal guidelines for nutrition standards.
-Decreases in this percentage would indicate that the food and beverage sector is either making healthier products or reducing the advertising of unhealthy products to children—which may improve equity in healthy weight.
+In 2018, data from Nielsen Media Research indicated that young children viewed an average of 1.7 food product ads daily during children’s programming, which is down from 2.5 ads in 2015, and nearly 71% of those products failed to meet federal guidelines for nutrition standards, down from 80% in 2015.
+These decreases in this percentage would indicate that the food and beverage sector is either making healthier products or reducing the advertising of unhealthy products to children—which may improve equity in healthy weight.

 Food and Beverage advertising in children's programming for children ages 2-5